krparajuli/krparajuli.github.io/_posts/2022-02-06-Ethane-Review.md

 * Controllers can scale well for large networks
 * Switches are best when they are dumb and contain little management software
 * Some innovation on controller and switches can be anticipitated

+# SOURCE
+\[1\]  Casado, Martin et al. “Ethane: Taking Control of the Enterprise.” *Proceedings of the 2007 Conference on Applications, Technologies, Architectures, and Protocols for Computer Communications.* ACM, 2007.
+1–12.
+Web.